Frequently Asked Questions

 The festival grounds are wheelchair accessible.
 While there are paved pathways to use across the festival grounds, some travel across the festival grounds will be over natural terrain.
 Please note the possibility for mud or puddles if it rains.
 Those with trouble walking or standing should consider attending the festival with someone who can help navigate, or using an all-terrain wheelchair.

 We want all Riot Fest attendees to have the best experience possible over the weekend.
 For anything that isn’t covered in this section, please contact us ahead of time with any questions or concerns at [email protected] with the subject line “Accessibility” so we can assist you.

-There will be a designated drop-off and pick-up lane on the corner of Ogden Ave and Sacramento Dr right by the main entrance.
-There is also a limited amount of accessible parking spaces reserved across the street from the drop-off/pick-up area.
+There will be a designated drop-off and pick-up lane on the corner of Ogden Ave and Sacramento Drive right by the main entrance.
+There is designated, first-come-first-served ADA parking near the main entrance.
+MAP LINK.

 ACCESSIBLE VIEWING PLATFORMS

 We have elevated viewing platforms stationed by all of our main stages, each equipped with a ramp.
 Since space on these platforms is limited, please note that only one guest is allowed to accompany an attendee with an accessibility wristband, if needed.
 Please be sure to give yourself enough time to head to these viewing platforms early if you’re planning to see a headliner, as space is available on a first-come, first-served basis.

 Pets are not allowed inside the festival grounds, but we do allow trained service animals to accompany those with disabilities to Riot Fest.
 Emotional support animals are not allowed.